Kubernetes on AWS Resources

 Imagine this: A Kubernetes node is hosting an application pod that needs access to AWS DynamoDB tables.
 Meanwhile, another pod on the same node needs access to an AWS S3 bucket.
 For both applications to work properly, the Kubernetes worker node must access both the DynamoDB tables and the S3 bucket at the same time.

-One way to solve this would be to give the Kubernetes node—and therefore the pods—access to all AWS resources.
+One way to solve this would be to give the Kubernetes node—and, therefore, the pods—access to all AWS resources.
 However, this leaves your system an easy target for any potential attacker: if a single pod or node is compromised, an attacker will gain access to your entire AWS infrastructure.
-To avoid this, you can use tools like Kube2iam, Kiam, and IAM IRSA to improve access from the Kubernetes pods into the AWS resources.
+To avoid this, you can use tools like Kube2iam, Kiam, and IAM IRSA to improve Kubernetes pod access to the AWS resources.
 The best part?
 All the access API calls and authentication metrics can be pulled by Prometheus and visualized in Grafana.
-If you want to try the Prometheus/Grafana part for yourself, get onto our MetricFire free trial and start sending your data.
+If you want to try the Prometheus/Grafana part, get onto our MetricFire free trial and start sending your data.

 Diving into Implementation with Kube2iam